 - Public meeting: When a meeting is held in a public place to discuss issues regarding public interests, it is called a public meeting.
 Here, general people are cordially invited.

 - Company meeting: When a meeting is called by the general manager, director or secretary (Who has power of attorney) of a company to discuss issues or affairs of a company, it is called company meeting, e.g. Annual general meeting.
 The statutory meeting, Directors’ meeting which is required to be called by abiding company law.

 Committee meeting: When the chief of the committee calls a meeting on certain issues for which the committee is formed, it is called committee meeting.
 Only members of the committee can take part in such meeting.

 Meeting change its nature, duration, and people according to its types so types of meetings are very important.

 Definition of Meeting

-In common word a meeting is an assembly of two or more people for reaching a decision through discussion.
+In a common word, a meeting is an assembly of two or more people for reaching a decision through discussion.
 It is one of the major media of oral communication.

 According to Oxford Dictionary “A meeting is an occasion when people come to gather to discuss or decide something”

-A meeting is held to take decision on a particular issue or on a matter of common interest.
-In case of joint stock Company, statutory meeting and Annual general meeting is must.
+A meeting is held to take a decision on a particular issue or on a matter of common interest.
+In the case of joint-stock Company, statutory meeting and Annual general meeting is a must.

 Therefore, a meeting is an oral media of communication where people gather to discuss any issue of interest and finally take some decisions.